-The Agency's Secretariat works under the leadership of the Executive Director and the Executive Director provides a secretariat for the Management Board.
+The Agency's Secretariat works under the leadership of the Executive Director and the Executive Director provides a secretariat for the Management Board33.

 Members of the ECHA Secretariat are subject to the rules and regulations applicable to officials and other servants of the European Union (Staff Regulations).
 As appointing authority, the Executive Director is in charge of all staff matters.
-The Management Board is responsible for setting the overall framework, i.e. by adopting the implementing rules for the Staff Regulations which determine the practical application of the rules in the Agency.
-The Management Board also adopted a Code of Good Administrative Behaviour which applies to all staff.
-On request, an observer of the ECHA Staff Committee is admitted to be present at Board meetings - as representative of the Executive Director-when decisions are discussed on which the Staff Committee has been consulted by the ECHA management.
+The Management Board is responsible for setting the overall framework, i.e. by adopting the implementing rules for the Staff Regulations which determine the practical application of the rules in the Agency34.
+The Management Board also adopted a Code of Good Administrative Behaviour which applies to all staff35.
+On request, an observer of the ECHA Staff Committee is admitted to be present at Board meetings - as representative of the Executive Directorwhen decisions are discussed on which the Staff Committee has been consulted by the ECHA management.

-The Management Board has a special relation to the Agency's accounting officer who is appointed in the specific function by the Board but otherwise covered by the EU Staff Regulations and employed
+The Management Board has a special relation to the Agency's accounting officer who is appointed in the specific function by the Board36 but otherwise covered by the EU Staff Regulations and employed

-&lt;sup>27 The Management Board has no role in relation to the (scientific) outputs of the Committees and the Forum or the decision and opinion proceedings.
+30 The Management Board has no role in relation to the (scientific) outputs of the Committees and the Forum or the decision and opinion proceedings.

-&lt;sup>28 See Article 81(3) of the REACH Regulation.
+31 See Article 81(3) of the REACH Regulation.

-&lt;sup>29 See Articles 85 and 86 of the REACH Regulation.
+32 See Articles 85 and 86 of the REACH Regulation.
 The Management Board concluded in September 2012 that this should, as a rule, apply by analogy to permanent observers in Committees, i.e. Board members should not sit as observers in Committees on a permanent basis in order to separate the operational discussion from the Board's governance function.

-$\overline{^{30}}$ See Article 76(1)(g) and 83(2)(h) of the REACH Regulation.
+$[\]overline{33}$ See Article 76(1)(g) and 83(2)(h) of the REACH Regulation.

-&lt;sup>31 See Article 103 of the REACH Regulation.
+34 See Article 103 of the REACH Regulation.
 The rules are to be adopted in agreement with the Commission.

-&lt;sup>32 See MB/11/2008 of 14 February 2008 as amended by MB/21/2013 of 20 June 2013.
+$^{^{35}}$ See MB/11/2008 of 14 February 2008 as amended by MB/21/2013 of 20 June 2013.

-&lt;sup>33 See Article 83 of the REACH Regulation and corresponding provisions in the ECHA Financial Regulation.
+$^{^{36}}$ See Article 83 of the REACH Regulation and corresponding provisions in the ECHA Financial Regulation.

-as regular temporary agent of the Agency.
+as regular temporary agent of the Agency37.
 The accounting officer is invited to attend Board meetings for relevant matters, in particular the presentation of the annual accounts for the Board's opinion.

-Furthermore, the Board approved the framework under which ECHA's Internal Audit Capability provides independent advice to the Executive Director.
-ECHA has its own local Audit Capability (IAC) in addition to the regular internal auditor which is the Commission's Internal Audit Service for all agencies.
+Furthermore, the Board approved the framework under which ECHA's Internal Audit Capability provides independent advice to the Executive Director38.
+ECHA has its own local Audit Capability (IAC) in addition to the regular internal auditor which is the Commission's Internal Audit Service for all agencies39.
 While the IAC operates solely under the Executive Director's authority, he or she prepares on an annual basis, in liaison with the Executive Director, a report for the attention of ECHA's Management Board summarising the IAC's activities and the main audit results.